 What Happens Without a Plan?

-Imagine launching a marketing campaign without a clear plan.
-The content team doesn’t know the deadlines, the design team works on assets that don’t meet the brief, and the analytics team is left guessing what metrics to track.
+Imagine launching a marketing campaign without a clear implementation plan.
+The content team doesn’t know the deadlines.
+The design team creates assets that don’t match the brief.
+The analytics team is unsure what metrics to track.

 The result?
 Wasted time, overspent budgets, and missed opportunities.